CPU Scheduling Algorithms in Operating System

 Consider the following set of processes that arrive at time o, the length of the CPU burst time in milliseconds (ms).

 The burst time is the require-time of the CPU to execute that job.
 Generally, it’s unit milliseconds (ms).
 If the processes arrive in the order P!, P2, P3, P4, P5 and it serves in FCFS order.

 Now, We have to calculate the average waiting time and average response time.

 Shortest Job First (SJF) Scheduling:

 Shortest Job First Scheduling is non-preemptive scheduling.
-The criteria of Shortest Job First Scheduling algorithm is that which process has the smallest CPU burst, CPU assigns to that process next.
+The criteria of the Shortest Job First Scheduling algorithm is which process has the smallest CPU burst, CPU assigns to that process next.
 If two processes have the same CPU burst time, FCFS uses to break the tie.